cameronrocketboost/chatbot/README.md

 ### Asking Questions

 - Type your question in the chat input field.
 - Responses stream in real time.
-If the system retrieved documents, you’ll see a link to “View Sources” for each chunk of text used in the answer.
+If the system retrieved documents, you'll see a link to "View Sources" for each chunk of text used in the answer.

 ### Viewing Chat History